SnapshotGames/dmb_clips/README.md

-# Dumb Sequencing and Playback
+# Dumb Sequencing and Playback for the Unity game engine

 Tiny cutscenes creation with animation crossfades, path following and camera splines.